Saint Francis of Assisi – Readings

 Commentary on Galatians 6:14-18; Psalm 15; Matthew 11:28-30

 The Gospel reading is from a passage in Matthew in which Jesus speaks words of praise and thanks to his Father.
-He especially thanks the Father for revealing his message, through Jesus, not to the intellectually powerful of this world but to “the children”, the simple and even illiterate people of the world.
+He especially thanks the Father for revealing his message, through Jesus, not to the intellectually powerful of this world, but “to infants”, the simple and even illiterate people of the world.
+Jesus was surely thinking of his own disciples, most of whom were not educated people.
+Many of them earned their livelihood as fishermen.

 And how did they get the message?